How long the initial backup/upload will take depends on several factors, including:

 - Number of files to backup

-- Upload bandwidth (speed) of the clients Internet connection
+- Upload bandwidth (speed) of the client Internet connection

-- Latency (delay) of the clients Internet connection
+- Latency (delay) of the client Internet connection

 This article will help you estimate how long the initial backup will take based on these factors.

-NOTE: In the case of AppAssure, the amount of time the initial backup takes only depends on the size of the compressed, deduplicated data and not the number of files (since it is volume-based).
+NOTE: In the case of volume-based or image-based backup solutions like x360Recover, the amount of time the initial backup takes depends on the size of the compressed, deduplicated data and not on the number of files (since it is volume-based).

 To accurately estimate how long it will take you to upload your data, you should first test to see how fast you can upload data to the Internet.
 (For some connections, such as broadband connections, your upload speed is usually less than the download speed advertised by your ISP.)

 NOTE: Make sure to run the upload test from the site where replication of the backup data will be taking place!

 To test your upload connection speed while a backup is NOT running, please click here.